Logo Futurismo

 Why is Praia Formosa special?

 Praia Formosa is one of the few white sand beaches in the Azores, renowned for its crystal-clear and calm waters.
 It is perfect for swimming, picnics, or relaxing under the sun.
-During summer, it hosts popular events and festivals, attracting locals and tourists alike.
+During the summer, it hosts popular events and festivals, attracting locals and tourists alike.

 What activities are available at Praia Formosa?